Bernard of Chartres: Life

 The date and place of his birth are unknown.
-He was believed to have been the elder brother of Thierry of Chartres and to be of Breton origin, but research has shown that this is unlikely.
+He was previously believed to have been the elder brother of Thierry of Chartres and to be of Breton origin, but research has shown that this is unlikely.
 He is recorded at the cathedral school of Chartres by 1115 and was chancellor until 1124.
 There is no proof that he was still alive after 1124.

 Contemporary accounts

-Gilbert de la Porrée and William of Conches were students of his, and some information about his work comes through their writings, as well as the writings of John of Salisbury.
-According to John of Salisbury, Bernard composed a prose treatise De expositione Porphyrii, a metrical treatise on the same subject, a moral poem on education, and probably a fourth work in which he sought to reconcile Plato with Aristotle.
-Fragments of these treatises are to be found in John's Metalogicon (IV, 35) and Policraticus (VII, 3).
+Gilbert de la Porrée and William of Conches were students of his, and their writings reference his work, as do the writings of John of Salisbury.
+According to the latter, Bernard composed a prose treatise named De expositione Porphyrii, a metrical treatise on the same subject, a moral poem on education, and probably a fourth work seeking to reconcile Plato and Aristotle.
+Fragments of these treatises are found in John's Metalogicon (IV, 35) and Policraticus (VII, 3).
 Hauréau confounds Bernard of Chartres with Bernardus Silvestris, and assigns to the former works which are to be ascribed to the latter.

 The earliest attribution of the phrase "standing on the shoulders of giants" is to Bernard (by John of Salisbury):